 Supporting athletes in your local community is fun and rewarding.

-Volunteers play a vital role in Special Olympics Ireland and even just 1 hour a week will give a meaningful contribution.
+Volunteers play a vital role in Special Olympics at all levels and even just 1 hour a week will give a meaningful contribution.

 Special Olympics Ireland is a volunteer-led sports organisation for children and adults with an intellectual disability.
 We welcome your involvement and contribution as a volunteer to help change the lives of Special Olympics athletes in their local communities across the island of Ireland.
 As a volunteer, you enable athletes to achieve, develop , learn new skills, make friends and realise their full potential.